 You can call us at (434) 836-2499 or visit us at 280 Piney Forest Rd., Danville, VA 24540.

-Patient safety and comfort are top priority, routine protocols involve state of the art warming blankets to maintain body temperature, low stress handling techniques and anti-anxiety medication to relieve stress as well as multi-modal pain control to preempt pain.
-We monitor blood oxygen concentration, blood pressure, heart rate, EKG rhythms, temperature and respiration rate on every patient that undergoes anesthesia.
+Patient safety and comfort are our top priorities.
+We use state-of-the-art equipment and protocols, including warming blankets to maintain body temperature, low-stress handling techniques, anti-anxiety medication, and multi-modal pain control to minimize discomfort.
+During anesthesia, we monitor your pet’s blood oxygen concentration, blood pressure, heart rate, EKG rhythms, temperature, and respiration rate to ensure their safety.